Professor and Chair of Oncological Sciences and

 Chromatin Transcription, Genomics, Gene Expression

 Chromatin is remarkably dynamic, as structures formed to silence transcription are remodeled and modified to enable transcription in response to cell signals.
 The primary unit of chromatin structure is the nucleosome, which wraps genomic DNA like beads on a string.
 Chromatin transitions are mediated by protein complexes that either reposition nucleosomes, covalently modify nucleosomes, or methylate the DNA – and there is coordination among them.
 For example, Remodeler complexes use ATP hydrolysis to reposition nucleosomes on the DNA, thereby revealing the underlying sequence to transcriptional regulators.
 Also, DNA methylation leads to a heritable form of gene silencing, but is regulated by histone modification patterns.
-We aim to understand these relationships and the enzyme complexes that conduct these processes in normal cells, and their misregulation in cancer.
+We aim to understand these relationships and the enzyme complexes that conduct these processes in normal cells, and their misregulation in cancer and aging.

 Remodeler Mechanism and Regulation